 Corruption is a major obstacle for businesses investing or planning to invest in Ecuador.
 Several sectors (such as public services and public procurement) suffer from endemic corruption, and bribery and facilitation payments are widespread.
-Ecuador's anti-corruption legal framework covers various corruption offences; gifts and hospitality offered with the intention to gain an undue advantage are illegal.
+Ecuador’s anti-corruption legal framework covers various corruption offenses; gifts and hospitality offered with the intention to gain an undue advantage are illegal.
 However, these laws are poorly enforced, and government officials engage in corruption with impunity.

 Last updated: January 2016